30 Free Things To See And Do In Northamptonshire

 As well as being the perfect place for a relaxing walk, the park is home to a heritage centre which is found in a converted coach house, and details the development of the iron and steel industries in the town of Corby.

 The Summer Leys reserve is made up from old gravel pits which have been transformed into a haven for breeding and wading birds.

 Many bird species can be spotted here, primarily the common tern, many of which nest in a colony on the reserves islands so they are safe from predators.

-This church in Fawsley dates all the way back to the 13th century, and is a Grade I listed building and is worth a look around if you’re in the area.
+This church in Fawsley dates all the way back to the 13th century.
+It is a Grade I listed building and is worth a look around if you’re in the area.

 If you’re a history buff, you might notice the coat of arms of George Washington carved into the stone at the entrance and in the stained glass windows.

 This is because, in 1720, the reverend of the parish was Lawrence Washington, the future presidents great great grandfather.